Evacuating Robots from a Disk Using Face-to-Face Communication: Evacuation Algorithms

 \subsection{Evacuation Algorithm \texorpdfstring{$\mathcal A$}{Lg} of \texorpdfstring{\cite{CGGKMP}}{Lg}}

 We proceed by describing the trajectories of the two robots in Algorithm $\mathcal A$.
-As mentioned above, both robots start from the centre $O$ of the disk and move together to an arbitrary position $A$ on the boundary of the disk. $\RB$ then moves clockwise along the boundary of the disk up to distance $\pi$, see left-hand side of Figure~\ref{fig: old-algo}, and robot $\RA$ moves counter clockwise on the trajectory which is a reflection of $\RB$'s trajectory with respect to the line passing through $O$ and $A$.
+As mentioned above, both robots start from the centre $O$ of the disk and move together to an arbitrary position $A$ on the boundary of the disk. $\RB$ then moves clockwise along the boundary of the disk up to distance $\pi$, see the left-hand side of Figure~\ref{fig: old-algo}, and robot $\RA$ moves counter clockwise on the trajectory that is a reflection of $\RB$'s trajectory with respect to the line passing through $O$ and $A$.
 When $\RA$ finds the exit, it invokes the {\it meeting protocol} in order to meet $\RB$, after which the evacuation is completed.

-The meeting-protocol trajectory of $\RA$ in Algorithm $\mathcal A$ is depicted in the right-hand side of Figure~\ref{fig: old-algo}.
+The meeting-protocol trajectory of $\RA$ in Algorithm $\mathcal A$ is depicted in the right-hand side of Figure~\ref{fig: old-algo}, with exit point $E$ and meeting point $B$.
 Clearly, for the two robots to meet, we must have $\arccc{AB}=\arccc{EA}+\overline{EB}$.
 Next we want to analyze the performance of the algorithm, with respect to $x:=\arccc{AB}$, i.e. the length $x$ of the arc that $\RB$ travels, before it is met by $\RA$.
-We also set $f(x):=\overline{EB}$.
+We also set $f(x): = \overline{EB}$.
+It follows that $\arccc{EA}=x-f(x)$, and therefore\footnote{We are using the elementary fact that in a unit circle, an arc of length $\alpha$ corresponds to a chord of length $2\sinn{\alpha/2}$}